 Cloudways Review: Overview and Feature List

-In the intro, I told you that Cloudways is cloud hosting.
+In the intro, I told you that Cloudways a managed WordPress cloud hosting platform.
 But what does that actually mean?

 Well…here’s a quick summary.
 Unlike regular hosting where you have a specific “space” on an actual physical server, with cloud hosting your website is hosted on a virtual partition of a big network of servers (the cloud).